Few of us look forward to the Big Five-O — but perhaps we should.

-So instead of sitting around wondering when all those wrinkles arrived — or where all that hair disappeared to — celebrate your birthday by taking advantage of the following types of price breaks you can enjoy after turning 50.
+So, instead of sitting around wondering when all those wrinkles arrived — or where all that hair went — take advantage of the following types of price breaks you can enjoy after turning 50.

 Remember: You’ve earned ’em.